1. When can I set up a payment plan for my 2020 balance due?

-The minimum monthly payment allowed is $25; however, we strongly encourage you to pay your tax debt quickly as interest and penalties are prorated over the life of your agreement.
+The minimum monthly payment is determined by the total outstanding balance owed and the maximum length of the agreement allowed; however, we strongly encourage you to pay your tax debt quickly as interest and penalties are prorated over the life of your agreement

 3. Why did you keep my refund when I am on a payment plan (installment agreement)?